Hibiscus Moscheutos [Hi-BIS-kus Mos-KEW-tos] is a flowering plant species from the family Malvaceae.

 When propagating through division:

-- Start by digging a trench around the drip line of the plant using a shovel.
+- Start by digging a trench around the plant’s drip line using a shovel.

 - Maintain an angled cut to dig down and under to properly lift the plant from the hole without damage.